gazebosim/gz-transport/tutorials/02_installation.md

 cmake -DCMAKE_INSTALL_PREFIX=/home/$USER/local ..
 ```

 B. Debug mode: This will generate code with debug symbols.
-Ignition
+Gazebo
 Transport will run slower, but you'll be able to use GDB.
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug ..